 Corns and calluses are thickened areas of skin that develop on areas of the foot.
 They are caused by friction between your foot and your shoes.
 Calluses form on the skin of the bottom of the foot.
 Corns appear on the top or the side of the toes.
 There are three main causes of corns and calluses:

-To prevent foot issues like corns and calluses, make sure that you:
+To prevent foot issues like corns and calluses, make sure you:

 Many professional women struggle to balance comfort and fashion in their shoe choices.
-Foot pain conditions caused by high heels consistently rates as one of the most common foot problems for women.
+Conditions caused by high heels consistently rates as one of the most common foot pain problems for women.
 High heels can cause:

 There are ways to wear high heels and avoid the most common foot pain conditions: